 Burdens on Hydrocarbon Production

-If a Party has previously created or hereafter creates an overriding royalty, production payment, carried or reversionary working interest, net profits interest, mortgage, lien, security interest, or other type of burden on Hydrocarbon production, including, but not limited to, agreements affecting the marketing, processing, or transportation of Hydrocarbon Production, other than the lessor's royalty stipulated in a Lease (a “Lease Burden”), the Party creating the Lease Burden shall assume and bear all liabilities and obligations of the Lease Burden regardless of that Party’s participation status and notwithstanding an assignment under this Agreement of all or part of that Party’s Working Interest to another party.
+If a Party has previously created or hereafter creates an overriding royalty, production payment, carried or reversionary working interest, net profits interest, mortgage, lien, security interest, or other type of burden on Hydrocarbon production, including agreements affecting the marketing, processing, or transportation of Hydrocarbon Production, other than the lessor's royalty stipulated in a Lease (a “Lease Burden”), the Party creating the Lease Burden shall assume and bear all liabilities and obligations of the Lease Burden regardless of that Party’s participation status and notwithstanding an assignment under this Agreement of all or part of that Party’s Working Interest to another party.
 The Party creating the Lease Burden shall indemnify, release, defend, and hold all other Parties harmless from all claims and demands for payment asserted by the owners of the Lease Burden.

 Subsequently Created Lease Burdens